wxt-dev/wxt/docs/guide/essentials/remote-code.md

 The remote file changed since you added it.
 Review the new file, and if you trust it, update the hash in your import.
 ```

-Run your build on a schedule in CI to find out when a remote dependency changes, rather than at release time.
+Since `.wxt` isn't committed, CI starts from an empty cache and fails on drift rather than warning.
+Run your build on a schedule there to find out when a remote dependency changes, rather than at release time.

 ## Google Analytics